ubc-library-rc/qgis-knowledge-base/content/add-a-basemap.md

 ---
 layout: default
 title: Add a Basemap
-nav_order: 2
+nav_order: 6
-parent: QGIS
+parent: Loading & Displaying Data
 ---

 # Adding A Basemap

-## Add basemap from web plugin
 One way to add a basemap is through a plugin.
-This will connect access to a host of different basemaps you can search directly from the QGIS interface.
 [QGIS plugins](https://plugins.qgis.org/) are user developed tools that extend QGIS functionality beyond the basics.

+Two popular plugins for accessing basemaps are **QuickMapServices** and OpenLayers*.
+Installing either of these plugins will connect you to a host of different basemaps which you can browse and add to your project all within your QGIS interface.

 To access basemaps, we'll first install the QuickMapServices plugin.
 Click on the **Plugin** menu at the top of your screen and select **Manage and Install Plugins...**

 <img src="./images/install-plugin_20240404.jpg" style="width:100%">